Philosophers, Profit and Drug Companies, Rafi Anteby

 (James Marriott, The Times, 2019)

-Why is there always a preponderance of politicians on Question Time?
-Surely there are articulate members of the public who are able to air their views?
+Surely there are articulate members of the public who are able to air their

 Drug Companies

-Two drug companies have been accused of breaking the law by carving up the market to keep prices for an antibiotic artificially high.
+companies have been accused of breaking the law by carving up the market to

 The competition watchdog has provisionally ruled that Advanz Pharma and Morningside reached a deal with the wholesaler Alliance Healthcare so that they would not compete in the market for nitrofurantoin capsules between 2014 and 2017.
 The medicine, for urinary tract infections, underwent a five-fold price increase in this time.